jjunquera/gettingandcleaningdata/CodeBook.md

 #run_analysis.R
 - downloads required data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 - unzips the file if it has not been uncompressed
-- creates results folder if it does not exist (all files are stored in this folder)
+- creates results folder if it does not exist (all files are stored in this folder (\resultados))
 - loads features.txt used for columns
 - loads X_train.txt, y_train.txt, subject_train.txt
 - X_train contains the data using the feature data set as columns